anagha-google/dataproc-labs/5-dataproc-gce-with-gpu/README.md

 This lab showcases Spark application acceleration with Spark-RAPIDS on Dataproc on GCE powered by GPUs.
 This lab uses the environment from the prior labs-
 Specifically - [2-dataproc-gce-with-terraform](../2-dataproc-gce-with-terraform)

-To use RAPIDS accelerator For Apache Spark with Dataproc, GCP and NVIDIA maintain init action scripts and the cluster creation step in this lab, includes the init scripts.
+To use RAPIDS accelerator for Apache Spark with Dataproc on GCE, GCP and NVIDIA maintain init action scripts and the cluster creation step in this lab, includes the init scripts.
+This lab is an adaptation of the lab from Nvidia in our Data Lake Modernization repo that has been simplified to provide a quickstart experience.

 ## 1. Declare variables